crazy-max/nodejs-portable/README.md

 * Download the [latest release](https://github.com/crazy-max/nodejs-portable/releases/latest).
 * Put `nodejs-portable.exe` in a new empty folder.

+> Add it to a white list if you receieved a warning from anti-virus software.

 ## Getting started

 Run `nodejs-portable.exe`, then choose task :
 * **1** to install node.js by entering version and architecture.
 * **2** to launch Node.js shell.

-> If you have already installed Node.js, just copy the folder where you want and launch `nodejs-portable.exe` inside.
+> If you have already installed Node.js, create a folder named `app` and put your node.js environment inside, then launch `nodejs-portable.exe`.
+(See [#35](https://github.com/crazy-max/nodejs-portable/issues/35))

 ### Config file `nodejs-portable.conf`

-* `workPath` : Shell working dir (can be relative to `nodejs-portable.exe`).
+* `workPath` : Shell working dir (can be relative to `nodejs-portable.exe` ).
-* `customPaths` : Array of custom paths that will be placed in the PATH environment variable (paths can be relative to `nodejs-portable.exe`).
+* `customPaths` : Array of custom paths that will be placed in the `PATH` environment variable (paths can be relative to `nodejs-portable.exe` ).
 * `immediateMode`: Set this to `true` if you want to use node.js shell immediately.

 > If an exception happened, take a look into `nodejs-portable.log` for further information.